 Derived from Telix's approved prostate imaging tool Illuccix, the quarterly revenue of \$121 million marked the fifth consecutive quarterly increase since Telix imaged its first commercial dose to retired Indianapolis rail worker Larry Doone, in April 2022.

-Telix has been cash flow positive for the third successive stanza.
+Telix has also been cash flow positive for the third successive stanza.

-"Overall, it's been a pretty compelling quarter," purrs Telix co-founder and chief executive Dr Chris Behrenbruch.
+"It's been a pretty compelling quarter," purrs Telix chief executive Dr Chris Behrenbruch.

 Quixotic as ever, investors knocked up to 17 percent off the share price in their immediate response.

-The company says the "price response does not reflect the state of the business" and there appears to be no smoking gun.
-The results more than met expectations, but perhaps investors wanted a little bit more given the shares had run up 77 percent over the preceding four months.
+Telix says the "price response does not reflect the state of the business" and there appears to be no smoking gun.
+The results more than met expectations, but perhaps investors wanted more given the shares had run 77 percent over the prior four months.